UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Results

-The fitted FeII template in principle has six independent components, corresponding to five characteristic transitions plus one component named I Zw 1, added for completeness \citep{KDP2015}.
-This extra component did not find support in the theoretical analysis of the strongest FeII transitions close to MgII but some strong features contributing at $\sim 2715 $ \AA~ and peaking at around $\sim 2840$ \AA~ were present in the spectrum of the object I Zw 1, and such a component seemed to be required to fit the spectra of other objects so it was included in the KDP2015 set as a sixth component named \textit{UVFeII-IZw1 lines}.
+The fitted FeII template in principle has six independent components, corresponding to five Multiplets plus one component named I Zw 1, added for completeness \citep{KDP2015}.
+This extra component did not find support in the theoretical analysis of the strongest FeII transitions close to MgII but some strong features contributing at $\sim 2715 $ \AA~ and peaking at around $\sim 2840$ \AA~ were present in the spectrum of the object I Zw 1, and such a component seemed to be required to fit the spectra of other objects so it was included in the KDP15 set as a sixth component named \textit{UVFeII-IZw1 lines}.
 We later refer to this component as I Zw 1 component.
 However, not all of the six components were actually important for fitting the object studied in this paper.
 Actually, during the fitting, some of these six components were best fitted with a zero normalization, as in the case of Observation 14.
-The key element that never vanishes is the transition 63.
+The key element that never vanishes is the Multiplet 63.
 The second component that is important in some of the spectra - but not in all the spectra - is the empirical I Zw 1 component.
-The largest variation was seen in component 60 which was occasionally zero, but sometimes present with a relatively large amplitude.
+The largest variation was seen in Multiplet 60 which was occasionally zero, but sometimes present with a relatively large amplitude.
 This is related to the fact that this transition is usually strong but it peaks around 2950 \AA, and below 2900 \AA~ we see only its tail \citep[see][their Figure 4]{KDP2015}.
+A larger number of the degrees of freedom in the FeII template increased the relative variations of the FeII intensity as a function of time.
+It happened despite the fact of using the same shift and width in all 32 data sets.
+We additionally tested the effect of the change of the shift and the FWHM of the FeII on the final FeII strength.
+As we mentioned above, for Observation 7, the best shift was -500 ${\rm km s^{-1}}$, and the best FWHM was 4800 ${\rm km\,s^{-1}}$, which slightly differs from the values adopted here and based on Observation 14.
+In this nonstandard fit, the EW of FeII was indeed higher, 6.9 \AA~ instead of 3.9 \AA~ for a standard fit illustrated in Figure~\ref{fig:new_trends1}.
+However, this value is still below the value obtained with the old redshift (13.8 \AA).

-To illustrate better the Fe II properties in the current fits, we created the average Fe II profile by combining Fe II contributions from all the observations.
-In Figure~\ref{fig:Fe_aver}, we show the mean unnormalized Fe II as fitted by the model, together with component 63 (black line).
+To illustrate better the FeII properties in the current fits, we created the average FeII profile by combining FeII contributions from all the observations.
+In Figure~\ref{fig:Fe_aver}, we show the mean unnormalized FeII as fitted by the model, together with Multiplet 63 (black line).
 This component peaks at $\sim 2742 $ \AA.
-The weakness of component 62 is rather surprising since this should be the strongest of the transitions.
+The weakness of Multiplet 62 is rather surprising since this should be the strongest of the transitions.